Alabama law prevents private, for-profit auditors from recovering costs associated with completing a tax audit directly from a taxpayer.

 - Auditing or collecting related costs.

-Lee said a recent court case involved a taxpayer being charged more than $35,000 in expenses that private auditors normally charge to its government clients rather than taxpayers.
+A taxpayer who was charged more than $35,000 in expenses that private auditors normally charge to its government clients prompted this legislation, Lee said.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!